streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

 </Tip>

-## Create the main file of your app
+### Create the main file of your app

-The main `app.py` file will serve as a pseudo, log-in page.
+The main `app.py` file will serve as a pseudo-login page.
 The user can choose a role from the `st.selectbox` widget.
-A few extra bits of logic will save that role into Session State to preserve it while navigating between pages.
+A few bits of logic will save that role into Session State to preserve it while navigating between pages&mdash;even when returning to `app.py`.

 Add the following `app.py` file to your working directory: